dune3d/dune3d-docs/usage.rst

 by pressing :kbd:`Space` anywhere in the 3D viewport.

 Tools and actions specific to the selection are also available from the context menu that can be invoked by the right mouse button.
+For constraints, there's a dedicated menu that can be invoked by pressing :kbd:`z`.

-For some tools and actions, there are predefined keyboard shortcuts that are listed in the spacebar menu.
+For some tools and actions, there are predefined keyboard shortcuts that are listed in the spacebar and context menu.
 All keyboard shortcuts can be customized in the preferences window.

 Tools